dgraph-io/dgraph/wiki/content/faq/index.md

 We recommend Dgraph to be used in internal projects at companies.
 Minor releases at this stage might not be backward compatible; so we highly recommend using [frequent exports]({{< relref "deploy/index.md#export" >}}).

 ### Is Dgraph fast?
-Every other graph system that I've run it against, Dgraph has been at least a 10x factor faster.
+Every other graph system that we've run it against, Dgraph has been at least a 10x factor faster.
 It only goes up from there.
-But, that's my own observations.
-We have a couple of folks doing a thorough benchmarking of Dgraph against Cayley and Neo4J, which we'll publish blog posts for soon.
-See relevant Github [issues here](https://github.com/dgraph-io/dgraph/issues?q=is%3Aissue+label%3Abenchmark).
+But, that's anecdotal observations.

+Here are some actual benchmarks:

+* Dgraph against Neo4J – check [this blog post](https://open.dgraph.io/post/benchmark-neo4j/)
+* Dgraph against Cayley – check [this github repo](https://github.com/ankurayadav/graphdb-benchmarks#results-of-queries-benchmark) (credit to Ankur Yadav)

 ## Internals